Data Centers in Palembang

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indonesia offers tax incentives for data center investments, particularly within designated Special Economic Zones (SEZs).
-These programs can provide significant relief from certain taxes and import duties, reducing the total cost of ownership for operators and their clients.
+Tax Advantage For Data Centers: Indonesia offers tax incentives for data centers located within designated Special Economic Zones (SEZs).
+These programs can provide concessions or exemptions on certain taxes, effectively lowering the total cost of ownership for qualifying colocation investments.

 Natural Disaster Risk

-Palembang has a moderate overall disaster risk profile, with a score of 4.5 out of 10 as of September 2025.
-The primary risks are tied to its geography and Indonesia's seismic activity.
+Palembang has a moderate natural disaster risk profile, with an INFORM Risk score of 4.5 out of 10 as of September 2025.
+While the overall risk is manageable, operators must engineer facilities to withstand specific regional threats.